SAP license management is:

 Best practices to manage indirect usage:

 - Inventory Your Interfaces: Start by cataloging all the external systems, applications, and users that interface with your SAP system.
 Understand what data they read or write.
 For each integration, determine if it triggers any SAP business documents or transactions.
-This could include interfaces with suppliers, customers, web portals, mobile apps, robotic process automation, etc.
+This could include interfaces with suppliers, customers, web portals, mobile applications, robotic process automation, and other systems.

 - Assess Licensing Impact: For each indirect use case, decide how it should be licensed.
 There are generally two approaches:

 - Named User approach: Some customers cover indirect access by assigning a special type of named user license, such as a โcommunication userโ or a generic user ID, to each external application.
-This approach can work in limited scenarios but may fall short if the external system performs a lot of transactional activity, as one named user might not conceptually cover the actions of hundreds of external users.
+This approach can work in limited scenarios but may fall short if the external system performs a high volume of transactional activity, as one named user might not be able to cover the actions of hundreds of external users conceptually.

 - Digital Access (Document) approach: SAPโs preferred method is to license the documents generated by indirect access.
 Analyze which document types (out of SAPโs list of 9 core document categories for Digital Access) occur and in what volume.
 Use SAPโs Digital Access Evaluation Tool or reports to count how many documents (orders, invoices, etc.) are created indirectly in a given period.
 Compare this to any existing licenses or the initial free allowance (SAP historically provided some free document count when adopting this model).